KhaosCoders/choco-update-notifier/README.md

 ![Logo](https://github.com/KhaosCoders/choco-update-notifier/blob/v1.0.0/src/ChocoUpdateNotifier/res/Icon.png?raw=true)

 # Installation
+## Chocolatey
+It is recommented to use Chocolatey to install this tool:
+`choco install choco-udpate-notifier`
+[Here](https://chocolatey.org/packages/choco-update-notifier) is the official chocolatey package.

+## Manual
 Simply download the latest [Relase](https://github.com/KhaosCoders/choco-update-notifier/releases) and run the installer (.NET Framework 4.6.2 or greater should be installed on your system)